Drummer Boy (Justin Bieber song)

 "Drummer Boy" is a cover of Katherine Davis, Henry Onorati and Harry Simeone's Christmas song "The Little Drummer Boy" by Canadian singer Justin Bieber, featuring American rapper Busta Rhymes, from his second studio album and first Christmas release, Under the Mistletoe (2011).
+The cover was produced by Bieber himself, alongside Sean K and Kuk Harrell.
+Leaked days before the album's November 1, 2011 date on October 28, it would later be officially released as the seventh track to Under the Mistletoe, through Island Records, RBMG Records, and Schoolboy Records.
-Leaked days before the album's November 1, 2011, date on October 28, 2011, "Drummer Boy" is an uptempo hip-hop techno club track where Bieber sings the original song's lyrics and melody while rapping about himself, poverty and charity.
-Contemporaneously, the track was met with polarization and confusion from professional critics, who perceived it as bizarre and silly and bastardizing the meaning of the original song.

-In later years, the song has been more well-received, with appreciation toward its weirdness, the unlikeliness of a collaboration between Bieber and Busta Rhymes, and Busta Rhymes' verse.
+"Drummer Boy" is an uptempo hip-hop techno club track where Bieber sings the original song's lyrics and melody while rapping about himself, poverty and charity.
+Contemporaneously, the track was met with polarization and confusion from professional music critics, who perceived it as bizarre and silly, and thought that it was bastardizing the meaning of the original song.
+In later years, the song has been more well-received, with appreciation toward its weirdness, the unlikeliness of a collaboration between Bieber and Rhymes.
 It has made several best-of lists of Christmas songs by publications such as Billboard, as well as worst-of lists by The Guardian and Time Out London.

-Upon release, the track reached number 89 in Bieber's home country on Billboard's Canadian Hot 100, 86 on the U.S. Billboard Hot 100, and was a top-ten hit on the Holiday 100 in the chart's first year.
-In 2020, "Drummer Boy" was certified gold by the Recording Industry Association of America for sales exceeding 500,000.
+Upon its release, the track reached number 89 in Bieber's home country on Billboard's Canadian Hot 100.
+It also peaked at number 86 on the Billboard Hot 100 in the United States of America, and was a top-ten hit on the U.S. Holiday 100 in the chart's first year, peaking at number 9, its highest position on any chart it made.
+In 2020, "Drummer Boy" was certified Gold by the Recording Industry Association of America (RIAA) for sales exceeding 500,000 units in the United States.
+It would also be earned the same certification by Music Canada (MC) for sales exceeding 40,000 units in the country.
+The song was also promoted through live performances with Rhymes and Tinie Tempah, and was also performed on the series finale of Dancing with the Stars: Juniors (2018).